Decarbonization of financial markets: a mean-field game approach: Introduction

 Given that the vast majority of theoretical research on impact investing is done in a one-period setting, \cite{de2022climate} develop a continuous-time model for the impact of green investment on company emission dynamics, allowing for time-dependent emission schedules.
 However, in their model the emissions schedules are deterministic (fixed at time $0$), and the arguments used to prove existence of equilibrium are partly heuristic, because the number of firms is assumed to be finite.
 In our model the emission schedules are stochastic and the firms can change them at any time depending on their financial performance of the individual company, the market dynamics, and the materialization of climate risk; moreover, the existence and uniqueness of equilibrium is shown rigorously.

-{Our model is based on the general framework of mean field games introduced in \cite{lasry2007mean} and \cite{huang2006large}, and more precisely mean-field games with common noise \citep{carmona2016mean,carmona2018probabilistic,cardaliaguet2019master}.
-Mean field game with common noise are often untractable due to the lack of compactness of the space containing the random measures, which correspond to the conditional law of the state process given the common noise.
-A possible workaround is to discretize the common noise to recover compactness and apply Kakutani's or Schauder's fixed point theorem \citep{carmona2016mean,barrasso2022controlled}.
-In this paper, instead of working on the space of random measures, we write our mean field game problem as a fixed point equation for the stochastic discount factor (interaction term).
+Our model is based on the general framework of mean field games with common noise \citep{ahuja2016wellposedness,cardaliaguet2019master,carmona2018probabilistic,carmona2016mean,djete2021large}.
+The latter are often untracktable due to the lack of compactness of the space containing the random measures, which correspond to the conditional law of the state process given the common noise.
+A possible workaround is to discretize the common noise to recover compactness and apply Kakutani's or Schauder's fixed point theorem \citep{barrasso2022controlled,cardaliaguet2022mean,carmona2016mean}.
+In this paper, instead of working on the space of random probability measures, we write our mean field game problem as a fixed point equation for the stochastic discount factor (interaction term).
 The proof strategy is to form a strictly convex minimization problem whose first order condition is equivalent to the fixed point problem.
-This allows us to show the existence and uniqueness of a strong solution to the mean field game problem and to apply the generalized conditional gradient algorithm \citep{bredies2009generalized} to provide a numerical solution. }
+This allows us to show the existence and uniqueness of a strong solution to the mean field game problem and to apply the generalized conditional gradient algorithm \citep{bredies2009generalized} to provide a numerical solution.